Environmental Leadership

 Comprehensive Water Management for Public Safety

 Water management has been another priority under Mayor Piko’s leadership.
-She served on the Southeast Metro Storm Water Authority from 2013 to 2017 and transitioned to leadership within the Mile High Flood District.
+She served on the Southeast Metro Storm Water Authority from 2013 to 2017 and now serves as chair of the Mile High Flood District.
 Under her guidance, the city has integrated stormwater management with public safety, preventing flooding while ensuring the protection of Centennial’s infrastructure.

 Additionally, Mayor Piko’s efforts have turned flood control infrastructure into recreational amenities, providing residents with both safety and quality outdoor spaces.